jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI-Rules-Top-Level-Projects.md

 # AI Vibe Coding Over Arching Rules For The Project<BR>(Over Arching Rules)
-🤖 Rover AI Vibe Coding Rules (Python)

-Jim The STEAM Clown Edition — Updated and expanded from the original draft to align with the Raspberry Pi Rover Architecture Guide.
+Jim The STEAM Clown Edition of Rules
-Changes from the original are marked: ✏️ updated · ➕ added · ✅ unchanged

 Note: Review and refine.
 write all results as a proper .md reference document, plus give a clean visual summary that is also md, and cut and pastable into tools like Google docs & Slide, as well as compatable with Github md documents.

+## Architectural Guidance

+### 1.1

+- Answer as if you were the lead software architect designing this project from scratch.
+- Don't just answer my immediate question
+- Don't be conservative.
+Tell me what you would build.
+- Recommend the architecture you'd build if you expected this project to grow for the next 10 years.

-🧭 1.
-Core Design Philosophy ✅
+### 1.1 Core Design Philosophy

-Prioritize readability over cleverness
+- Prioritize readability over cleverness
-Code must be teachable to high school / early college students Favor modular, testable components over monolithic scripts Every file should have a clear single responsibility Every abstract concept should be grounded in a real-world analogy when explained
+- Code & examples must be teachable to high school / early college students
+- Favor modular, testable components over monolithic text or scripts
+- Every file should have a clear single responsibility
+- Every abstract concept should be grounded in a real-world analogy when explained

+architectural guidance

+---

 🧱 2.
 Library & Hardware Rules ✏️
 Primary GPIO library: gpiozero